When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 A step-by-step guide on how to childproof your stairs.

-If you haven’t already started babyproofing your home, the stairs are a great place to begin.
-In the United States, a child is injured on the stairs every 6 minutes (1).
+If you haven’t started babyproofing your home yet, the stairs are the absolute best place to begin.
+The stats are sobering; in the United States, a child is injured on stairs every six minutes (1).

-With a little care and know-how, you can ensure your home is safe for your little one while still being accessible to you.
+With the right gear and a solid plan, you can keep your home safe for your explorer while keeping the upper levels accessible for you.

 Key Takeaways

-• Babyproof stairs when your child is around 6 months old, before they start crawling or walking.
+• Start babyproofing stairs when your baby is around 6 months old or shows signs of crawling.

 In clinical practice, I begin the discussion of “babyproofing” the home at the 6-month-old well visit.
 I feel that this is a good time to have the discussion because most babies have not yet become self-mobile.